Ngopimas/mac-the-dev/README.md

 - **Jump**: Click, tap, Space bar, or Up arrow
 - **Double Jump**: Double-click, double-tap, or press Space/Up twice quickly
-- **Slide**: Press Down arrow or tap the bottom part of the screen on mobile
+- **Slide**: Press Down arrow, click in the bottom third of the screen, or tap the bottom part of the screen on mobile
+- **Mouse Control**: Click and hold in the bottom third of the screen to slide, upper part to jump
 - **Pause**: Press P or Escape key
 - **Help**: Click the "?" button in the top-right corner or press H key
 - **Restart**: Press Space or Enter key when game over, or click the "TRY AGAIN" button